dispe1/easy-data-labeling-yolo3/README.md

 6. Currently, the train.txt and classes.txt generated for output.avi are now applied to train.py.
 If you want to learn about a video of a different name, you need to modify the videoName in line 17 of train.py.

+7. You need to label enough data to be able to training.
 ## Training

 1. Generate your own annotation file and class names file.